 - CALLS MENU Click on the calls link to expose this menu.
 The option here are as follows:

 Suspend New Calls: This will set your 'Max Calls' value to zero.
 New callers will hear a busy signal and cannot connect to your show (existing callers will remain until terminated; so if you have 5 caller and 'Suspend New Calls' this will be displayed as ‘5/0’).
 This can be useful if, torward the end of your show or meeting you have several callers in queue but you do not want to accept (and pay for) any additional callers.
 Once you've selected this option, the link will then appear as Resume New Calls and your previous 'Max Calls' setting will be restored.

 Max Calls: Add Line: Add one virtual line to your 'Max Calls' value.

 Max Calls: Remove Line: Decrease your 'Max Calls' value by one line (existing callers will remain until terminated or dropped).

 Update Show Settings: Update additional show settings such as toggling auto-screen on and off, setting MaxCalls to a specific value, toggling caller and carrier name lookups, changing hold audio, etc. Note that if you change hold audio, all current callers will be updated to hear the appropriate hold audio settings (hold music or show/meeting audio).

 End Show: End your show session, terminating all calls and taking your show into “offline” mode.

 Make Outbound Call: Initiate an outbound call to a guest or host.

 NOTE: these last three links are also repeated at the bottom of the page as button for your convenience.

-- busy: [#] When your show reaches the maximum number of virtual lines (the 'Max Calls' value in show setup) callers will hear a busy signal.
+- busy: [#] When your show reaches the maximum number of virtual lines (the 'Max Calls' value in your show settings) callers will hear a busy signal.
 This number displayed is a count of call receiving a busy signal.
 (Call in Studio's record for number of busy signals in a single hour for a single show is: 85,450).

 - calling #: [phone number] Your call-in number or numbers.
 This is provided here to easily reference, in case you forget your own call-in number.